Ok, we are not trying to reinvent the wheel; just showing you the tools for the ultimate wheel creation.

 Learn more about Machinations: https://machinations.io/docs/

 cadCAD is the package most often used in designing, testing, and validating complex systems through simulation.
 It is a go-to tool for designing and validating token systems and is widely used by Token Engineers.
 It supports Monte Carlo methods, A/B testing, and parameter sweeping. cadCad can model systems from agent-based modeling to system dynamic modeling.
 It can easily be integrated with other Python modules and data science workflows.
-Even though its main focus is on game design, Token Engineers can use machinations for all the Token Engineering process stages.
+Token Engineers can use cadCAD for all the Token Engineering process stages.

 Learn more about cadCad: https://www.cadcad.education/